aragon/taiko-contracts/README.md

 It is common that Security Council agreements are reached with an organization, rather than with an individual.
 They typically act behind a smart wallet so that new members or leaving members do not impact the DAO.

 However, smart wallets cannot possibly generate a private key, which means that encryption and decryption becomes unviable.

 To this end, the [Encryption Registry](#encryption-registry) allows listed signers to **appoint** an EOA agent which acts on behalf of them.
-Such agent would typically be one of the organization's members and he or she could be replaced at any point.
+Such agent would typically be one of the organization's members and he or she can be replaced at any point.

-With the Encryption Registry, the Security Council may onboard organizations behind a smart wallet while encryption remains operational for all members.
+With the Encryption Registry, the Security Council may onboard organizations behind a smart wallet while encryption remains operational for all of them.

 Summary:
 - Owners (listed signers)